jonnydiamond/DatabricksAutomation/README.md

 ![map01](docs/images/map01.png)
 1. Clone the Repository : https://github.com/microsoft/dstoolkit-ml-ops-for-databricks/pulls
 2. Install Docker Desktop.
-In this solution, the Visual Code uses the docker image as a remote container to run the solution.
+Visual Code uses the docker image as a remote container to run the solution.
 3. Create .env file in the root folder, and keep the file blank for now. (root folder is the parent folder of the project)
 4. In the repo, open the workspace.
 File: workspace.ode-workspace.